trimble-oss/website-modus.trimble.com/content/news/2024-09-06-modus-bootstrap-2.md

 ## Upgrading

 There is a helpful command-line tool to assist with upgrading from Modus Bootstrap v1 to Modus Bootstrap 2.
 It can all the changed replace class names within your folder of HTML pages/templates.
-You can find more information on how to use the tool at [github.com/coliff/bootstrap-5-migrate-tool#bootstrap-5-migrate-tooln](https://github.com/coliff/bootstrap-5-migrate-tool).
+You can find more information on how to use the tool at [github.com/coliff/bootstrap-5-migrate-tool](https://github.com/coliff/bootstrap-5-migrate-tool#readme).

 We'd recommend also reviewing the [official Bootstrap v5 migration guide](https://getbootstrap.com/docs/5.3/migration/).

 ## Modus Bootstrap v1

 If you are still using Modus Bootstrap v1, don't worry!
 We will continue to support it for the foreseeable future.
-However, we recommend that you start migrating to Modus Bootstrap 2 as soon as possible to take advantage of the new features and improvements.
+However, we recommend that you start migrating to Modus Bootstrap 2 soon to take advantage of the new features and improvements.

 You can access the documentation for Modus Bootstrap v1 at [modus-bootstrap.trimble.com/docs/v1](https://modus-bootstrap.trimble.com/docs/v1).